base-org/web/apps/base-docs/docs/privacy-policy.md

 # 9. OUR RELATIONSHIP WITH YOU

-Coinbase Technologies, Inc., 251 Little Falls Drive, City of Wilmington, County of New Castle, Delaware 19808, acts as controller of your personal data.
+Coinbase Technologies, Inc., 251 Little Falls Drive, City of Wilmington, County of New Castle, Delaware 19808, acts as a controller of your personal data.